aaronreidsmith/aaronreidsmith.github.io/_posts/2020-12-02-advent-of-code-day-02.md

 10-14 q: qqqqqqqqq
 ```

-Which can be interpretted as a password policy that reads as such:
+Which can be interpreted as a password policy that reads as such:

 ```
 The password "ababa" must contain between 1 and 3 (inclusive) "a" characters